 Who Would Enjoy This Tour?

-This Ortiga highlights tour is perfect for travelers who want a quick, rundown without fuss.
+This Ortiga highlights tour is great for travelers who want a quick, rundown without fuss.
 If you love hearing stories about legends and admire historic architecture, you’ll find plenty to love.
 It’s especially suitable if you’re visiting during the day when the scenery looks fantastic under good light, although some reviews mention an evening tour option.

 Those who appreciate a good value and don’t mind a bit of walking will enjoy the pace.
 If you’re traveling with family or friends who enjoy history and myths, this tour can be both fun and educational, but keep in mind it’s a fairly brisk walk that might be less ideal for very young children or those with mobility issues.